 The devil is in the data.

-We’re sharing our perspective of what constitutes the industrial data, what makes it complex and how we built a platform overcoming these challenges and providing an abstract seamless view ready for consumption.
+We’re sharing our perspective of what constitutes industrial data, what makes it complex, and how we built a platform overcoming these challenges and providing an abstract seamless view ready for consumption.

 There are 5 main properties of industrial data